svalente317/sanka/docs/Builtin-Types.md

 The builtin map class is a lot like the builtin array class.
 A map is also a mutable collection of items of a type (primitive type or class type).
-The difference is that a map is indexed by non-sequential integers or strings.
+The difference is that a map is indexed by sparse integers or strings.

-To initialize a map, use the same notation as an array, except that instead of a number of items, specify `class int` or `class String`:
+To initialize a map, use the phrase "new map" followed by the key in square brackets, followed by the item type:
 ~~~
-    var map1 = new double[class String];
+    var map1 = new map[String]double;
-    var map2 = new String[class int];
+    var map2 = new map[int]String;
-    var map3 = new UserDefinedClass[class int];
+    var map3 = new map[int]UserDefinedClass;
 ~~~

+Note that there are no parentheses in these "new" expressions.
+Maps do not have constructor methods, so these are not function calls.

 Maps use square bracket notation on the left-hand-side to set an element, and on the right-hand-side to get an element.